 The logic here is this.
 San Miguel Corp wants to buy Holcim PH at P112.66 Billion.
 Holcim PH market capitalization as of this writing is only around P98.7 Billion.
 Why buy it at P112.66 Billion when the company worth is only P98.7 Billion?
 I don’t get it.

 For the Holcim to be valued at P112.66 Billion it must be trading at around 17 pesos per share.
 Maybe San Miguel believes 17 pesos per share is the real value of this company.
 Abangan!

-As for me, it is good to know that there’s still around 13% upside base on its value.
-But I will never use it as a trading parameter. $HLCM may continue rallying and break above 17 pesos level or the trend may reverse, and it will fall like house of cards.
+As for me, it is good to know that there’s still around 13% upside base on its value. $HLCM may continue to go higher and break above 17 pesos level or the trend may reverse, and it will fall like a house of cards.

 In the end, price actions will always be my final arbiter in executing trades.